-I am an avid reader (listener) on many topics including psychology, business, marketing, self-improvement, philosophy, sociology, technology, startup, and design.
-I am working on taking notes related to the ideas in many of the books I read so I will have quick access to many important ideas I do not want to forget and can share with others.
+I am an avid reader (listener) on many topics including psychology, business, marketing, optimization, philosophy, sociology, technology, startups, and design.
+I often take notes and want quick access and to share many of the important ideas in them.

 Normative Ethics (a topic I think about often)

 What can we ground normative ethics in that will be true in all situations?